Bala3699/suricata-mitre-detection-rules/MITRE ATT&CK/Alert/ Attack Simulation /Validation Payload/Payload.md

 This project is intended strictly for:

-* ✅ Authorized lab testing
+- ✅ Authorized security testing
-* ✅ Defensive security research
-* ✅ Educational purposes
+- ✅ Educational cybersecurity labs
-* ✅ Detection engineering
+- ✅ Detection engineering
+- ✅ Defensive security research
-* ✅ Controlled adversary emulation
+- ✅ Controlled adversary simulation

-❌ Do not execute this payload on:
+Do not execute this framework on:

-* Public infrastructure
-* Production systems
-* Unauthorized networks
+- ❌ Production infrastructure
+- ❌ Public networks
+- ❌ Unauthorized systems
-* Third-party environments
+- ❌ Third-party environments

 The author assumes no responsibility for misuse or unauthorized deployment.

----